 - Enable the Spatial Voice toggle.

-Spatial Voice is now available in every place in the experience that has their maximum number of users set to 50 or less.
+Chat with spatial voice is now available in every place in the experience that has their maximum number of users set to 50 or less.

 Setting Maximum Users